A New Life (album)

-A New Life is the second album by The Marshall Tucker Band.
-It was recorded in Macon, Georgia at Capricorn Studios.
-Guest musicians include Charlie Daniels and Jaimoe from The Allman Brothers Band.
+A New Life is the second album by the Marshall Tucker Band.
+It was recorded in Macon, Georgia, at Capricorn Studios.
+Guest musicians include Charlie Daniels and Jai Johanny Johanson from the Allman Brothers Band.

 Music

 The sound of A New Life is considered to draw more heavily on the band's country influences than their debut, while also incorporating elements of blues and jazz.
 Also of note, the band uses a mellotron on "You Ain't Foolin' Me".